-Acceptable Solutions Performance Criteria A1 P1 Hours of operation of a use within 100 m of a residential zone must be within: Hours of operation of a use within 100 m of a residential zone must not have an (a) 7.00 am to 7.00 pm Mondays to Fridays inclusive; unreasonable impact upon the residential amenity of land in a residential zone through commercial vehicle movements, noise or other (b) 9.00 am to 5.00 pm Saturdays; emissions that are unreasonable in their timing, (c) nil Sundays and Public Holidays. duration or extent. except for office and administrative tasks.
+Acceptable Solutions Performance Criteria

+A1 Hou rs of operation of a use within 100 m of a dential zone must be within: 7.00 am to 7.00 pm Mondays to Fridays inclusive; 9.00 am to 5.00 pm Saturdays; nil Sundays and Public Holidays.
+P1 Hours of operation of a use within 100 m of a residential zone must not have an unreasonable impact upon the residential amenity of land in a residential zone through commercial vehicle movements, noise or other emissions that are unreasonable in their timing, duration or extent.

+except for office and administrative tasks.